Hope and despair: Kathy Gannon on 35 years in Afghanistan

 KABUL, Afghanistan — The Afghan policeman opened fire on us with his AK-47, emptying 26 bullets into the back of the car.
 Seven slammed into me, and at least as many into my colleague, Associated Press photographer Anja Niedringhaus.
 She died at my side.

-Much later, as I recovered in New York during a process that would turn out to eventually require 18 operations, an Afghan friend called from Kabul.
-He wanted to apologize for the shooting on behalf of all Afghans.
+Much later, as I recovered in New York during a process that would turn out to eventually require 18 operations, an Afghan friend called from Kabul to apologize for the shooting on behalf of all Afghans.

 I said the shooter didn’t represent a nation, a people.
-My mind returned to Dr. Mangal – for me, it was him who represented Afghanistan and Afghans.
+For me, it was Dr. Mangal who represented Afghanistan and Afghans.

-I have reported on Afghanistan for the AP for the past 35 years, during an extraordinary series of events and regime changes that have rocked the world.
+I have reported on Afghanistan for the AP for the past 35 years, during an extraordinary series of events and regime changes.
 Through it all, the kindness and resilience of ordinary Afghans has shone through – which is also what has made it so painful to watch the slow erosion of their hope.

-I have always been amazed at how Afghans stubbornly hung on to hope against all odds, greeting each of several new regimes with optimism.
+I have always been amazed at how Afghans stubbornly hung on to hope against all odds.
 But by 2018, a Gallup poll showed that the fraction of people in Afghanistan with hope in the future was the lowest ever recorded anywhere.

 I arrived in Afghanistan in 1986, in the middle of the Cold War.
 It seems a lifetime ago.
 It is.